How to Vote

 Voting By Mail

-Electors may apply to vote by Special Ballot if they are unable to vote during advance voting days, or on Election Day.
-Electors choosing this voting option must declare their reason for voting by Special Ballot.
-Applicable reasons include:
+Electors may apply to vote by special ballot if they are unable to vote during advance voting days or on Election Day.
+Electors choosing this voting option do not require a reason for voting by special ballot.
+Electors who might choose this voting option include people who are:

-Special ballots may be completed in the local returning office or at Elections Alberta, picked up by a designate of the elector, or mailed to the elector.
+Special ballots may be completed at Elections Alberta’s head office in Edmonton, picked up by a designate of the elector, or mailed to the elector.